schism-dev/schism/docs/getting-started/typical-workflow.md

 9. Check the following things immediately after a grid is generated (via ACE/xmgredit5)
     - $CFL>0.4$ (at least in ‘wet’ areas).
 Note that you need to do this check in map projection (meters), not in lon/lat!
     - Minimum area: make sure there are no negative elements.
-    - Maximum skewness for triangle: use a generous limit of 13, mainly to find excessive "collapsed" elements.
+    - Maximum skewness for triangle: use a generous threshold of 13, mainly to find excessive "collapsed" elements.
     - Quad quality: use 0.5 (ratio of min and max internal angles) as threshold.

 ## 2D model: pre-processing